davidekete/x402-Teller/packages/core/README.md

 - Set up alerts for unusual transaction patterns
 - Keep the facilitator wallet funded with just enough for gas fees
 - Regularly rotate keys if possible
-- Use testnet (devnet/sepolia) for development and testing
+- Use testnet (devnet) for development and testing
 - Implement rate limiting on your facilitator endpoints
 - Use HTTPS in production